cybergarage/puzzledb-go/doc/layer-concept.md

 ![layer concept](img/layer_concept.png)

 Most databases come as a combination of a storage engine, data model, and query language.
-For instance, Postgres includes the Postgres storage engine, relational data model, and SQL query language, while MongoDB includes the MongoDB distributed storage engine, document data model, and MongoDB API.
+For instance, PostgreSQL includes the PostgreSQL storage engine, relational data model, and SQL query language, while MongoDB includes the MongoDB distributed storage engine, document data model, and MongoDB API.

 In contrast, PuzzleDB has loosely coupled the query API, data model, and storage engine, enabling users to build their database with a suitable combination for their specific use cases and workloads.
 In PuzzleDB, not only are records represented as key-value pairs, but schemas and indices are also represented as key-value data.